 - Deepen your understanding.
 Reflect carefully about our assumptions and behaviors.
 Slow down your thinking.
 Why is this thought coming into my brain?
 What are the associations and assumptions I’m making about this person?
 How are they positive and/or negative?

 - Implement increased vigilance.
 Be aware of our first impressions and their relationship to confirmation bias.
 How can we do a course correction?
 What was my first impression of this student, and why?
 Is that impression being used as my filter for the subsequent behaviors, and is that filter fair?
 How can I challenge myself to think new thoughts?

 - Focus on the task and the work, and the rubric for skills and competencies you are measuring.
 Distinguish those measures from the implicit bias “measures” you’ve unconsciously or consciously followed, due to perceived attributes or behaviors you have seen in an individual.
-Does this student’s work meet the rubric as it’s stated, or am I layering on additional expectations, assumptions, and associations when giving a grade?
+Does this student’s work meet the skills and competencies required on the rubric, or am I layering on additional expectations, assumptions, and associations when giving a grade?
 When appropriate, ask a colleague to take another look at a student work sample to get another opinion.

 - Be ACC: Look for talent Aggressively, Comprehensively, and Creatively.
 How can I get to know each student better in small ways?
 How can I design curricular questions, activities, and opportunities that welcome a diversity of thought and perspective, prior experience and academic readiness, and talents and interests?

 - Examine our networks.
 Who’s in it?
 Who’s not?
 How can I invite others in to my inner circle?
 How can I listen better?
 How can I be more curious?
 How can I encourage idea sharing?
 How can I give more people a voice?